Get the latest in kids' media, tech, and news right to your inbox

 What Kids Will Remember Forever from Watching the Olympics With You

 The Olympic Games can be such an inspiring and exciting time to watch TV as a family.
-But beyond the fantastic feats, breathtaking speed, and colorful outfits, there are plenty of opportunities to engage kids in deeper conversations.
+But beyond the fantastic feats, breathtaking speed, and colorful outfits, there are plenty of opportunities to engage kids in deeper conversations about everything from character strengths like empathy and perseverance to politics.
 Seize the moment by asking open-ended questions, and see where the conversation goes.

 Try these ideas for turning this family viewing opportunity into powerful life lessons.